UTK7994/learning-notes/books/designing-data-intensive-applications.md

 - It could happen that two nodes both believe that they are the leader (_split brain_).
 Data is likely to be lost or corrupted.
 - What is the right time before the leader is declared dead?

-For these reasons, some operation teams prefer to perform failovers manually, even if the software supports automatic failover.
+For these reasons, some operation teams prefer to perform failovers manually (sort of manual merge conflicts), even if the software supports automatic failover.

+eg consider m f1 and f2 as 3 nodes, write 'a' to m , f1 will also get this write in sync way and f2 in async way.
+Now m fails and 'a' is there with f1, and somehow f2 is selected as new master, writing 'a' (here a means row a) to f2, there will be no proper clarity as to which a is actual (one write right now or one which is propagated in async way).

 #### Implementation of replication logs